 - Wander over Yonder: Lord Dominator's plan is to break every planet in the galaxy, for fun.
 Once she seemingly does that, she gets very bored, not wanting to start all over again in another galaxy.

 - According to Plutarch, when Pyrrhus (yeah, the one the victory is named after) went to war with Rome, his adviser, Cineas, asked him what he will do after Rome.
 Pyrrhus said he will conquer another territory.
 The adviser asked "and then"...
 In short, the final answer of the king was "I'll live a good life and have fun".
-He had no answer to the next question, which was "can't you do it without all the wars"?
+He had no answer to Cineas' reply, which was "But we can do that now."
+Cineas was an Epicurean, a philosophy which emphasized enjoying such simple pleasures (in moderation) and avoiding strife or violence.

 - This is an alternate version of an older anecdote where the characters were Alexander the Great and Diogenes of Sinope.
 Diogenes' response was a somewhat more snarky "Why don't you save yourself a lot of trouble and just do that now?"
 Given Alexander's personality type, it's likely the answer to the question would be a sound "no." That man could never be happy unless he was conquering someone/thing.
 Ultimately he had nothing to worry about considering that his lifestyle of constant battle and hedonism killed him at 32.